Peter-Moller/sp-server-report/README.md

 Both scripts are assumed to be run on a linux client with an installed client (or rather, the `dsmadmc` binary) and requires a file, `tsm_secrets.env` (excluded from git).
 In that file, the `id` and `password` to be used by `dsmadmc` must be specified.
 The file can reside in the project directory or in the user home directory.

+The scripts look for errors `ANE4007E`, `ANR2579E`, `ANR0424W` and `ANE4042E` and notify the user about them.
+The selection is used on the simple reason that those are the errors we most commonly see.
+A more robust, and general, solution might be developed in the future.

 ### inspect\_one\_client.sh
 It takes two parameters: